 Ms. Pangborn also focuses her practice on executive agreements and the area of restrictive covenants.
 She regularly helps employers protect their investment in their people and intellectual property by ensuring that confidentiality, non-competition and non-solicitation agreements comply with applicable state laws.
 Similarly, she advises clients on the enforceability of such provisions and litigates issues arising from restrictive covenants.

 Ms. Pangborn is listed in the 2014 and the three years immediately preceding editions of Chambers USA for Labor & Employment.
-She was named a Georgia "Super Lawyer" in the area of Employment Litigation: Defense in 2012, 2013 and 2014 by Super Lawyers magazine.
+She was named a Georgia "Super Lawyer" in the area of Employment Litigation: Defense in 2015 and the three years prior by Super Lawyers magazine.